 Bad Tom Smith Brewing has a menu that provides some of the best of Cleveland and what is come to be expected from a tap room.
 In addition to our classic Bavarian Pretzel, we serve the best Mexican that W25th street has to offer with special offerings from Ohio City Burrito as well as its finest pizzas & wings from Pizza Whirl – a little something for everyone while they enjoy the beer and the atmosphere.

 “Our objective is to be able to provide our beers as soon as the patrons find their seat and provide their food in 10 minutes or less,” said Bad Tom Smith President Sheryl Vojtush.
 “We really are focused on not just the best beer and the best experience, but also service that is knowledgeable, professional and efficient.”

 Tours of the brewery, located in the basement, are available, as well as private brewing sessions.

 But the best part of the Cleveland brewery and taproom will be the people.

-“What’s really important is the patron has a direct connection to the people serving the beer,” Gittins said.
+“What’s really important is the patron has a direct connection to the people serving the beer,” Vojtush said.
 “How often do you get to share something with someone who makes the beer or can tell you something extra about the beer?
 Our people, from brewers to managers to servers, will all bring a perspective and an energy that will be imparted to the patrons, and create a synergy between them.”

-“The story of Bad Tom Smith, the outlaw, is a story of redemption, ultimately, and that’s a great story,” Gittins added.
+“The story of Bad Tom Smith, the outlaw, is a story of redemption, ultimately, and that’s a great story,” Vojtush added.
 “We want to always have a story to tell – and to create – in our taprooms!”